michaelarn0ld-deprecated/weather-app/README.md

 Get current and forecasted weather data, including windspeed, pressure, and air quality data.

-This weather application calls the an external API to return current and forecasted weather data for a user input city; the user will have the option to view the results in imperial or metric units.
+This weather application fetches from an external API to return current and forecasted weather data for a user input city; the user will have the option to view the results in imperial or metric units.

 ---